-The number of gastroenteritis presentations at EDs continued to decrease in the past week and remained well below the range of values usually reported at this time of year (Figure 10).
+The number of gastroenteritis presentations at EDs decreased in the past week and remained well below the range of values usually reported at this time of year (Figure 10).

 Figure 10.
 Number of gastroenteritis presentations to Emergency Departments in WA by week, 2017 to 2022